qiaw99/Internship-in-Yuantiao/README.md

 - Working Responsibility: Software Development
 - Working fields:
   - Implementation of an alarm query on a website
-  - Rending a 3D Model
+  - Rendering a 3D Model

 - Used technologies: